-It’s my pleasure to introduce to you my good friend, Débora Fontenelle, as the writer of this post.
+It’s my pleasure to introduce to you my good friend, Débora Fontenelle, creator, and author of Crônicas e Cores de Débora Fontenelle, who is our guest post writer.
 She attended the Federal University of Rio de Janeiro, Brazil, and earned a language teacher diploma for both Portuguese and English.
 Thank you, Debbie, for writing this great and clarifying post about the differences between Brazilian and European Portuguese.

 I’m sure that foreigners interested in learning Portuguese may wonder if there are a lot of differences between the Portuguese spoken in Brazil that spoken in Portugal, and which one they should choose to study.
 Undoubtedly, there is a lot to talk about this subject.
 Despite the existing differences, though, there is no interference in the standard communication between Brazilians and the Portuguese people.